Money laundering supervision for high value dealers

 Find out if you’re a high value dealer and need to register with HM Revenue and Customs (HMRC) under Money Laundering Regulations.

 Who should register

-You may have to register with HMRC if your business operates as a high value dealer.
+You may have to register with HM Revenue and Customs (HMRC) if your business operates as a high value dealer.

-You must not accept a high value cash payment until you have registered as a high value dealer.
+You must not accept or make a high value cash payment until you have registered as a high value dealer.

 Who doesn’t need to register

 - only receive payments for services or for a mix of goods and services where the value of the goods is less than €10,000

 - are only ever paid large amounts by credit card, debit card or cheque

 It’s good practice to have a written policy saying you won’t accept high value cash payments and to make sure your staff are aware of it.